-The Gettys Group: The new Apple Store on the Chicago River regularly hosts interesting events in its waterside Forum space, and, everywhere, Apple has reinvigorated their educational programming with Today at Apple: Skills, Walks and Labs, which offers hands-on group sessions focused on photography, video, music, coding, app development, art, design and more.
+The Gettys Group Companies: The new Apple Store on the Chicago River regularly hosts interesting events in its waterside Forum space, and, everywhere, Apple has reinvigorated their educational programming with Today at Apple: Skills, Walks and Labs, which offers hands-on group sessions focused on photography, video, music, coding, app development, art, design and more.
 The sessions are free at every Apple Store worldwide to support the program’s goal of unlocking creativity, inspiring learning and encouraging connection.

 Built by Mini: “In the midst of an acute fuel shortage, Sir Alec Issigonis set up a secret design office to develop a small car that would break all the rules of car engineering at the time.
 The name of his team: Amalgamated Drawing Office, A/D/O. Its approach continues to inspire us to this day.” –About A/D/O

 When we think about the duality and fickleness of consumers within the context of the Ephemeral trend, we should remember that hospitality offers a more immersive and longer experience than many other industries.
 We have a unique ability to speed up certain aspects of the guest journey—those that annoy guests the most, like standing in lines—and to stretch out the positive and memorable moments.

 For a complete list of Mega-Trends and more examples of trends being spotted around the world, please visit trendwatching.com.